 Text:

-St. Francis House Food Pantry has been serving 500 households every week.
-A year ago, 500 visits would’ve been an extra busy week; Now it’s the new normal.
+St. Francis House Food Pantry serves an average of 116 households every day.
+A year ago, this number of visits would’ve meant an extra busy day; now it’s the new normal.

 For more information and to find out how you can help, go to cssalaska.org/ham.